julietcohen/julietcohen/README.md

+* For my most active repositories, see the [Permafrost Discovery Gateway organization](https://github.com/PermafrostDiscoveryGateway)
 * Data Scientist and Software Developer at the National Center for Ecological Analysis and Synthesis
 * Master's degree in Environmental Data Science from UC Santa Barbara's Bren School of Environmental Science and Management
 * I visualize and archive environmental datasets derived from high-resolution satellite imagery (see the [Permafrost Discovery Gateway](https://arcticdata.io/catalog/portals/permafrost))